maziac/zx81-sample-program/readme.md

 ![](documentation/images/dbg_step_hires_false.gif)

-IF "hires" is true you don't see any change to the screen until the video signal would be generated, i.e. this can be thousands of instructions later.
+If "hires" is true you don't see any change to the screen until the video signal would be generated, i.e. this can be thousands of instructions later.

+# Attribution
+The wrapper software origins on software of [stevexyz](https://github.com/stevexyz) and Lardo.